danidiaz/vim-haskell-pica-completions/README.md

-# vim-haskell-cajon-de-sastre
+# vim-haskell-pica

 Bits and pieces of Haskell configuration for Vim, not amounting to a fully-featured plugin.

+"pica" means "itches" in Spanish, it also can mean "tastes spicy".

 # dependencies